alantech/marsha/README.md

 * `-s` Save the stats that are printed by default to a file, instead.
 Probably not useful if you're not working on Marsha itself.
 * `--exclude-main-helper` Turns off the automatically generated code to make using your compiled Marsha code from the CLI easier, which is included by default.
 * `--exclude-sanity-check` Skips the initial sanity check that the definition is self-consistent.
+* `--no-tool-use` Disables the LLM tool interface (the fake terminal with `$ web-search` / `$ view-web-page`) in the code and test generation stages.
+Enabled by default: the LLM only pays for it when it actually issues a command.
 * `--no-warn` Suppresses the warnings the sanity check prints about significant ambiguities in the definition.
 The check itself still runs, and still fails the compile when the definition contradicts itself.
 * `--api-base` Overrides the LLM endpoint with the base URL of any OpenAI-compatible API (eg `http://localhost:8080/v1` for a llama.cpp server).
 Takes precedence over the `OPENAI_BASE_URL` environment variable and the config file.
 * `--model` Overrides the model used for code generation (default `gpt-5-mini`, `claude-sonnet-5` with the anthropic provider), eg to use a different model or the name of a locally served model.